Hasbara: 19th century – 1948

 Among early Zionists it was common to label communicative efforts propaganda.
 Theodor Herzl used the term at the 3rd Zionist Congress in 1899, where he asked fellow Zionists in the audience "to engage in propaganda".
-At the time the term "propaganda" was considered neutral.
-The term is now pejorative.
-"Propaganda" is now typically used for official government statements or by critics of pro-Israeli advocacy groups to portray the communication as misleading and manipulative.
 The propaganda wing of the Irgun was a substantial proportion of the organization.

 1970–1999

 Early mentions of the term hasbara in English mainstream print media date from the late 1970s and describe it as "overseas image-building".
 According to The Washington Post, this work "is called hasbara when the purpose is to reshape public opinion abroad".
 In the early 1980s, hasbara was defined as a "public relations campaign".
 In Newsweek it was described as "explaining".
 In 1986, The New York Times reported that a program for "communicating defense goals" was started in the late 1970s, and a 1984 implementation of a "Hasbara Project" to "train foreign-service officers in communications by placing them with American companies".
 Carl Spielvogel, chairman of Backer & Spielvogel, traveled to Israel to advise the government on communicating its defense goals.
 The trip led to the Hasbara Project, an internship program established to train foreign-service officers in communications by placing them with American companies.

 Shmuel Katz's book Battleground: Fact and Fantasy in Palestine, published in 1973, was described as "an encyclopedic source-book for those involved in Israel's hasbara (public relations) effort" by Moshe Phillips, a national director of Herut North America's U.S. section.
 In 1977, Prime Minister Menachem Begin named Katz "Adviser to the Prime Minister of Information Abroad".

 In May 1992, The Jerusalem Post reported that American Jewish leaders hardly reacted to news that the Foreign Ministry's hasbara department would be eliminated as part of a sweeping reorganization of the ministry.
 Malcolm Hoenlein noted there had been talk of streamlining the ministry's hasbara functions for some time.
 He said that merging the hasbara department's functions with those of the press department did not portend any downgrading in the priority the Likud government gives to hasbara abroad.
 Abe Foxman reacted similarly, saying he was "not distressed or disturbed", and noted that disseminating hasbara has always been the responsibility of every Foreign Ministry staff officer, especially those working abroad; if eliminating one department means everyone will assume greater responsibility for his or her own efforts in distributing hasbara, then he is all in favor.
 It also reported that personnel in foreign hasbara departments would be shifted to press departments, which is where much of the work currently done by hasbara officials properly belongs.
 He explained that Israel's efforts to provide hasbara abroad would focus on media communications.